 Magento 2.0 was released in 2015.
 The Merchant Beta version was released in July and Merchant General Availability came in force in November 2015.

-Magento 1.x has been an influential factor in the massive growth of the eCommerce industry as a whole.
+Magento 1.x has been an influential factor in the massive growth of the magento development industry as a whole.
 In fact, an estimated 200,000 online stores have been launched on Magento till date.

-This is a blog is a round-up on all that.
-We are getting under the skin of Magento 2 to bring out the best features that will help you address 3 critical questions:
+This blog is a round-up on all that.
+We are getting under the skin of Magento 2 upgrade to bring out the best features that will help you address 3 critical questions:

-- #2 What are the steps involved in the migration process?
+- What are the steps involved in the Magento 2 migration process?